 At Keeper Denim we have consciously chosen the suppliers we work with, ensuring we minimise our impact on the environment and the people involved in making our jeans.
 By sharing our supply chain with you, we hope you can be confident in knowing who made your jeans and where they were made.

-We have chosen to source our denim from ISKO, one of the world’s largest denim producers and where sustainability is at the centre of everything that they do.
-The denim is from their Earth Fit collection and manufactured at their mill in Turkey.
+We have chosen to source our denim from ISKO, where sustainability is at the centre of everything they do.
+The denim is manufactured at their mill in Turkey.
 It is Standard 100 OEKO-TEX® certified, which confirms no toxic substances are contained within the material.
 The denim is comprised of organic cotton certified by Global Organic Textile Standard (GOTS) and recycled polyester made from post-consumer plastic bottles.
-ISKO is also the only denim mill in the world to have been awarded with two prestigious certifications; the Nordic Swan Ecolabel and the EU Ecolabel, for their Earth Fit collection.
+ISKO is also the only denim mill in the world to have been awarded with two prestigious certifications; the Nordic Swan Ecolabel and the EU Ecolabel.